 One-Off Rural Broadband Acceleration Funding: As part of the federal government’s pandemic relief assistance, Congress has allocated substantial one-time funding focused on accelerating rural broadband infrastructure deployment in genuinely unserved and underserved areas.
 Those are where the economic benefit from increased connectivity is greatest, and a multi-pronged approach can be used to build on existing agencies and their programs.
 However, long-term strategic investments and ongoing support should follow to secure gains and continue to address the remaining digital divide.

 Broadband Block Grants to the States: Beyond providing substantial additional funding for traditional federal agency broadband grant and loan programs, Congress has allocated ample block grants to each state and territory through the U.S. Treasury’s Capital Project Fund and Infrastructure Investment and Jobs Act (IIJA) Broadband Equity, Access and Deployment (BEAD) funding for states’ executive branches to prioritize, distribute and manage in addressing general broadband infrastructure issues and responding to digital access and digital equity.
-However, the IIJA BEAD funding will be delayed while new coverage maps are rolled out, challenged and adjusted, so Congress should take additional action to accelerate matters.
+However, the IIJA BEAD funding has been delayed while new coverage maps were rolled out, challenged and adjusted, so Congress should take additional action to accelerate matters.

 Broadband Subsidies Direct to Citizens: Having established a robust subsidy program with the Emergency Connectivity Fund’s provider credits to help low-income Americans gain connectivity by underwriting their broadband access costs, Congress and the FCC need to follow up with universal service reform and other programmatic solutions to make such benefits permanent.